awsdocs/amazon-lumberyard-user-guide/doc_source/waf-intro.md

 **Note**
 Waf requires Python 2\.7 or later\.

-Lumberyard includes the [Project Configurator](configurator-intro.md), a standalone application that allows you to specify to Waf which game templates and assets \(gems\) to include in the game build\.
+Lumberyard includes the [Project Configurator](configurator-intro.md), a standalone application that allows you to specify to Waf which game templates and assets \(Gems\) to include in the game build\.

 **Topics**
 + [Waf File System](waf-files.md)